angband/angband/docs/birth.rst

   powerful prayers.
 Because a paladin is really a dual class character, it requires more experience to advance him.
 A paladin lacks much in the way of abilities.
 He is poor at stealth, perception, searching, and magical devices.
 He has a decent saving throw due to his divine alliance.
-His primary stats are strength and wisdom.
+Their primary stats are strength and wisdom.

 Stats